jteijema/ASReview-experimental-models/README.md

 Dynamic_nn: A neural network model that uses a dynamic architecture.
 Every factor 10 increase in the number of samples, the number of layers is increased.

+KNN: A simple baseline model that uses K-Nearest Neighbors for classification.

+AdaBoost: A simple baseline model that uses AdaBoost for classification.

 ### Keywords
 Classifiers Available: